 I found it easy to set up parental controls on my main device and my child’s devices.
-I had Norton 360 downloaded, installed, and set up on my Windows PC in less than 5 minutes.
+I had Norton 360 downloaded, installed, and set up on my Windows PC in under 5 minutes.
 I did have to sign up to Norton 360 and make sure I was signed in before downloading the parental controls app, but afterward the step-by-step walkthrough for Norton Family on my child’s iPhone was simple.
-I didn’t have to navigate the App Store for the app either.
-Norton gave me a QR code to scan that sent me straight to the app for easy download.
+I didn’t even have to navigate to the App Store for the app — Norton 360 gave me a QR code to scan that sent me straight to the app for easy download.

-Norton 360’s parental control features are available on its Deluxe and Premium plans, so you’ll be able to test every Norton feature for 60 whole days risk-free.
-Getting your money back is easy too — a quick chat with Norton’s 24/7 live chat approved my refund and I had the money in my account in just 5 days.
+Norton 360’s parental control features are available on its Deluxe and Premium plans, and you can test every Norton 360 feature for 60 whole days risk-free with its money-back guarantee.
+Getting your money back is easy too — a quick chat with Norton 360’s 24/7 live chat approved my refund, and I had the money in my account in just 5 days.

 - Powerful malware detection for new and known threats

 - Pre-made parental control profiles that include location tracking, app blocking, and more

 - Parental controls are available on Windows, Mac, Android, and iOS

 - Customer support available with live chat, phone support, and a community forum